ShaunaGordon/shaunagordon.github.com/content/posts/2017-08-23-shopify-hmac-verification.md

 - "/blog/2017/08/24/shopify-hmac-verification"
 ---

+> [!IMPORTANT]
+> If the date doesn't make it evident, this is an old post.
+In the intervening years, Shopify has made a lot of changes, including a recent heavy overhaul.
+I'm leaving this up for posterity, but I don't know or guarantee that it still works in light of those changes.

 I get the pleasure of writing integration after integration to Shopify at my day job.
 As a result, I have become quite familiar with their documentation and its gaps.
 The HMAC verification piece of the OAuth/embedded app installation process is a particularly glaring gap.
 So let's close it.

 # What's Wrong With The Docs?